bengro/pair_dance/README.md

 ### Model

+- User: a person who has logged in to pair.dance via SSO.
-- Team: A team has a name and consists of team members
+- Team: A group of team members.
-- Team member: Has a name, and potentially an email
+- Member: a user associated with a team.
-- Task: Piece of work a team member is working on
+- Task: Piece of work a team member is working on.
+May be linked to an entity in a backlog management tool (e.g. Jira, Pivotal Tracker).
-- Allocation: A configuration of team members and tasks
+- Assignment: An assignment links a member with a task.

 ### Business rules

-The Pair Dance consists of optimally allocating team members to tasks such that:
+The Pair Dance consists of optimally allocating team members to tasks.

-- Their personal choice is taken into account where possible
+#### Teams
+- All users can create unlimited number of teams.
-- Knowledge is optimally shared among the team members
+- The user who created the team becomes its first member.
-- Skills are applied and transferred
-- Team members may have specialist areas but have worked an all aspects of the system
+- Every team member can invite more people.

+#### Assignments
+- Any number of members can be assigned to a single task.
+A single member may be assigned to any number of tasks.

 ## Feature ideas